Naming

 When you’re ready to begin naming, bring together relevant people who can be creative and constructive.
 Start by brainstorming themes to give your creativity some structure.
 Helpful themes might include:

-• Outcomes – what results the offering enables
+• Outcomes—what results the offering enables

-• Communities – which types or groups of users
+• Communities—which types or groups of users

-• Experience – what happens when you use the offering
+• Experience—what happens when you use the offering

-• Actions – what the offering helps users do
+• Actions—what the offering helps users do

-• Moments – when the offering is most relevant
+• Moments—when the offering is most relevant

 Once you’ve defined a few starter themes, create a long list of potential names.
 These should align with our brand architecture strategy and naming strategy.
 Don’t filter yet; just capture every idea under its most fitting theme.
 Then step back and review the list.
 Move names around and add any new ones that come to mind.
+An AI tool may be helpful in generating names to add to your long list, but you will need to prompt it for names that are descriptive and real.
+Again, be careful that you are not revealing proprietary or sensitive information externally.
+You should also sense-check any AI suggestions against your Strategic Foundation document.

 Next, use your decision criteria to filter down to a short list.
 Now is not the time to get attached to a single name.
 Be ruthless, and edit your list to no more than five solid options.
+If you use an AI tool to evaluate the long list against your decision criteria, be sure to critically review the output and not immediately take it at face value.

 5. Align on preferred names